layout: page title: Reliability section_id: methods —

-See a presentation about some less known properties of reliability from the viewpoint of cognitive science.
+See a presentation about some lesser-known properties of reliability from the viewpoint of cognitive science.

 The relation between reliability and the power of the hypothesis tests

-The relation between reliability and power is complex.
+The relation between reliability and statistical power is complex.
 On the one hand, it is well known that reliability attenuates the measured correlation and, consequently, the power of the related hypothesis test.
 On the other hand, some robust cognitive (and other) phenomena are not reliable, termed the reliability paradox (e.g., Hedge, Powell, Sumner, 2018).
 This issue has been discussed and investigated in the literature.
 Here, I attempt to provide a more extensive, still accessible summary and explanation for the key relations between reliability and statistical power.
+Understanding the relation helps researchers to plan and evaluate research designs better.

 Theoretical maximum of reliability